 The Registrar's Office is responsible for all student academic records, scheduling of courses and exams, classroom assignments, and the academic catalog.
-Students typically interact with the Registrar's Office during registration periods; the major, minor, or concentration declaration process; junior year, when graduation clearances are required; senior year, for Commencement preparations; and as alumni who may need transcripts or duplicate diplomas.
+Students typically interact with the Registrar's Office during registration periods; as part of the major, minor, or concentration declaration process; in their junior year, when graduation clearances are required; in their senior year, for Commencement preparations; and as alumni who may need transcripts or duplicate diplomas.

-The Registrar's Office certifies enrollment several times each semester through the National Student Clearinghouse (NSC), and sends degree award information to NSC after degrees are awarded in August, December, and May.
+The Registrar's Office certifies enrollment several times each semester through the National Student Clearinghouse (NSC) and sends degree award information to NSC after degrees are awarded in August, December, and May.
 Outside agencies may obtain degree information by contacting NSC directly.
 Students may print out their own enrollment certificates through their CU Web accounts.